-Monetary policy is an exciting field to work in these days, both for its intellectual and methodological challenges and for its close interaction with policy makers and institutions.
+Monetary policy is an exciting field to work in these days, both for its intellectual and methodological challenges and in particular for its close interaction with policy makers and institutions.
 From a public choice perspective, nevertheless, and despite the enormous progress that is being achieved, recent developments may cause mixed feelings.
-In a way one may wonder whether, on an undisputedly higher level of theoretical and methodological sophistication, we are not coming back full circle to fostering and refining the seemingly extinct art of optimal economic policy making as envisaged by Tinbergen and Theil.
-The resurgence of a more technocratic approach becomes obvious when we interpret recent developments against the political macroeconomics approach that was dominating the discussion until a few years ago and that we traced in the first half of this survey.
+In a way one may wonder whether, on an undisputedly higher level of theoretical and methodological sophistication reflecting advances in statistical methods, solution algorithms, computer power, and the microfoundations of macroeconomic models, we are not coming back full circle to fostering and refining the seemingly extinct art of optimal economic policy making as envisaged by the generation of Tinbergen and Theil.
+The resurgence of a more technocratic approach with the return of the altruistic social planner becomes obvious when we interpret recent developments against the political macroeconomics approach that was dominating the discussion until a little more than a decade ago and that we traced in the first half of this survey.
 It's main structure is sketched in Figure 3.